 *( Net income is the profit a company has earned before it pays out dividends to its shareholders.)

-*(Shareholder’s equity, on the other hand, is derived by deducting the total value of a company’s liabilities from the total value of its assets.)
+*(Shareholder’s equity, on the other hand, is derived by deducting the total value of a company’s liabilities from

 Example: